 Unlike other framing materials, wall framing is specified for each wall type in the Wall Type Definitions dialog.
-To create steel wall framing, you need to either use one of the "Steel" wall types installed with the program or create a custom wall type that uses a steel wall framing material.
+To create steel wall framing, you need to create a custom wall type that uses a steel wall framing material.

 To specify steel wall framing

-- In the Select Library Objects dialog, browse to Materials> Framing and choose a steel stud material.
+In the Select Material Dialog, browse to Materials> Framing and choose a steel stud material.

-- If you need a custom spacing interval, you can create a custom framing material.
-It is important that the custom material's name begin with the word "Steel".
+If you need a custom spacing interval, you can create a custom framing material.
+It is important to change the custom material's name so it begins with the word "Steel".

 To use steel framed walls in your plan

 Once a wall type has been defined to use steel studs, you can specify this wall type for use as the default type for your Interior or Exterior Walls.

 Select Edit> Default Settings from the menu, click to expand the Walls category, and double-click on either Exterior Wall or Interior Wall, whichever you are using the Steel Stud framing for.
 For this example, we will use Exterior Walls.